xidhu/xidhu/CONTRIBUTING.md

 * Using welcoming and inclusive language
 * Being respectful of differing viewpoints and experiences
 * Gracefully accepting constructive criticism
-* Focusing on what is best for the community

 Examples of unacceptable behavior by participants include: